Primer: core concepts in electronic circuits

 Impedance (Z)

 “Impedance” is a common shorthand for the opposition to the flow of current that arises from the combination of resistance, capacitive reactance, and inductive reactance.
-Because the effects are not necessarily aligned in phase, the overall impedance is not a simple sum of all three; we’ll talk about this down the line.
-But never mind: most of the time, the term is used a stand-in for a scalar value representing the dominant of the three quantities.
+Once again, because the effects are not necessarily aligned in phase, the overall impedance is not a simple sum of all three.
+That said, most of the time, the term is used a stand-in for a scalar value representing the dominant of the three quantities.

 Perhaps confusingly, the same term is also sometimes used to loosely categorize signal sources and loads.
 A low-impedance source is one that can deliver substantial currents.
 Conversely, a high-impedance one can deliver very little juice before the signal ends up getting distorted in some way.
 In the same vein, a low-impedance load is power-hungry, and high-impedance one is not.

 The final abuse of the term is the concept of characteristic impedance, as discussed in the earlier article on signal reflections.
-It is relevant only when dealing with signal lines that are long in proportion to signal wavelength.
-For well-behaved conductors, this parameter has the following relation to the conductor’s measured inductance and capacitance:
+It is relevant only when dealing with signal lines that are long in proportion to signal wavelength (i.e., not often, unless you're working on an amateur radio rig or dealing with gigahertz-range signal frequencies).
+For well-behaved conductors, this parameter has the following relation to the conductor’s measured series inductance and parallel capacitance:

 Of course, one could include a host of other formulas and laws on this article.
-That said, they all build on the same common foundations — and with the right mental model in place, they should be relatively easy to grasp.
+That said, they all build on the same common foundations — and with the right mental model in place, the rest should be relatively easy to grasp.

-For a continuation, see this article.
+👉 For a continuation of the discussion of impedance, see this article.
 For a catalog of other articles on electronics, click here.

 Long time IT guy, but my in-the-weeds electronics knowledge is sorely lacking!
 Loving both the introductory articles and the more advanced stuff, even when I'm struggling to understand it 😏 Passing along your links and compliments over at BlueSky as well.